input-output-hk/partner-chains-smart-contracts/offchain/README.md

 So in case you want to use a remote ogmios service on `https://1.2.3.4:5678`, you want to use the following arguments:

 ```
-nix run .#sidechain-main-cli -- burn --amount 100 --recipient aabb --ogmios-host 1.2.3.4 --ogmios-port 5678 --ogmios-secure
+nix run .#sidechain-main-cli -- burn-v1 --amount 100 --recipient aabb --ogmios-host 1.2.3.4 --ogmios-port 5678 --ogmios-secure
 ```

-For more information about the arguments, please refer to `nix run .#sidechain-main-cli -- burn --help`
+For more information about the arguments, please refer to `nix run .#sidechain-main-cli -- burn-v1 --help`

 To use a configuration file instead, see [3.3.
 Configuring hosted runtime dependencies](#3.3.-configuring-hosted-runtime-dependencies)